These recipies are simple and have agreeable strong tastes.

 1. Have a quart jar of sourdough starter in the refrigerator.
 If you don't already have sourdough starter, you can make it yourself in a mason jar from water and flour by repeated feedings for a week, but I recommend getting it from someone else who makes good sourdough bread.
 The strain of yeast really does make a difference and wild yeast typically just isn't as good.

-2. Take out the starter first thing in the morning.
-Add 100g bread flour and 100g water.
+3. Take out the starter first thing in the morning, between 6am and noon.
+Add 25g bread flour (per loaf) and an equal amount water.

-3. About 6pm, the starter will have about doubled in size.
+4. About 6pm, the starter will have about doubled in size.
+8pm works too if you're not home at 6pm.

-5. Dump most of the starter in the bowl.
+6. Dump most of the starter in the bowl.
 Leave a little in the jar.
-I usually get about 300g.
+I usually get about 100g (per loaf).

 9. Mix starter with the spatula, make sure there's no dough sticking to the rim, put the lid back on loosely, put it back in the refrigerator.
 It can stay there up to a month, but it's better if you use it again within a week.